 The Phoenix Garden is the best-kept secret of London’s West End.
-Open daily, it provides a peaceful green retreat for local residents, workers and tourists all year round, and is a haven for a wide range of urban wildlife.
+Open daily, it provides a peaceful green retreat for local residents, workers and tourists and is a haven for a wide range of urban wildlife.

 The Phoenix Garden is a registered charity managed by an enthusiastic team of volunteers and funded through donations and grants.
-The garden has received many awards, including the European Award for Ecological Gardening in 2015 and Natur Im Garten ecological garden accreditation 2016.
-Our community gardener was also a judge for the European Ecological Gardening Awards in 2017.
+Awards received include Natur Im Garten ecological garden accreditation in 2016, and a Camden Design Award in 2017 for a new community building.